 How does Safe Work Australia improve the safety of Australian workers?

-How can you get involved?
+How can you get involved with Safe Work Australia?

 There are three main ways to get on board:

 - You can become an SWA volunteer and host activities in your workplace

 - As an SWA volunteer, you can also undertake volunteer work for organisations across Australia and promote safe work practices and contribute to the community and workforces